-Conceptualizing strategic management in public organizations
+Conceptualizing strategic management in public and nonprofit organizations

-The first paper of my PhD, which is published in the Routledge book of Joyce & Drumaux, seeks to conceptualize the determinants, characteristics and outcomes of strategic management processes in public organizations.
+The first paper of my PhD, which is published in the Routledge book of Joyce & Drumaux, seeks to conceptualize the determinants, characteristics and outcomes of strategic management processes in public and nonprofit organizations.
 This results in following figure:

 Source: George, B., & Desmidt, S. (2014).
 A state of research on strategic management in the public sector: an analysis of the empirical evidence.
 In P. Joyce & A. Drumaux (Eds.), Strategic management in public organizations : European practices and perspectives (pp. 151–172).
 New York, NY, USA: Routledge.

 I would suggest viewing the book for all details on this framework.
-The core of this model, however, clearly suggests that strategic management is much more than a buzzword within the public sector.
+The core of this model, however, clearly suggests that strategic management is much more than a buzzword within the public and nonprofit sector.
 It is an integrated management cycle during which practitioners use instruments and processes to formulate, implement and evaluate strategic plans.
 Which, in turn, can result in both direct proximate outcomes (e.g. improved decision-making) and, in the long run, even organizational distal outcomes (e.g. organizational performance).
 And do not forget the context as both organizational (e.g. presence of internal planning department) as well as institutional (e.g. legislation mandating planning) contingencies matter!

 Consultancy and service delivery

 Please feel free to contact me for further explanation on this framework as well as the underlying best practices.
-I have, in the past, helped organizations analyse their strategic management process from an evidence-based perspective.
-I have also taught courses to a very diverse audience on the building block of this framework and what this implies for their public or non-profit organization.
+I have, in the past, helped organizations analyse their strategic planning and management process from an evidence-based perspective.
+I have also taught courses to a very diverse audience on the building block of this framework and what this implies for their public or nonprofit organization.
 Any funds gathered through these activities will be re-invested into research projects.

 Contact me at firstname.lastname@example.org

-Books on strategic management in public organizations
+Books on strategic management in public and nonprofit organizations

-My all-time favourite: Bryson
+My all-time favorite: Bryson

 A European, research-based view: Joyce & Drumaux